YuanXinCherry/Person-reID-Evaluation/README.md

 - Numpy

 ## Getting started
 Check the Prerequisites.
-Then download T_MAC.py and test.py.
+Then download GOM.py and test.py.
 Next put them in the same directory as you want.

 ## Part 1: Prepare data
 Extract distance, gallery_label, gallery_cam, query_label, and query_cam for the different methods of ReID.

 Save the data format as follows:
 ```
-mat:{'distance':distmat,'gallery_label':gallery_label,'gallery_cam':gallery_cam,'query_label':query_label,'query_cam':query_cam} # Save to Mat for testing
+mat:{'distmat':distmat,'gallery_label':gallery_label,'gallery_cam':gallery_cam,'query_label':query_label,'query_cam':query_cam} # Save to Mat for testing
 ```

 ## Part 2: Testing